1978 Michigan gubernatorial election

 The 1978 Michigan gubernatorial election was held on November 7, 1978.

 Incumbent Republican William Milliken was elected to a third term as Michigan Governor.

 As of 2023, this remains the last election in which the Republican candidate for Governor carried Wayne County.

-Primary elections

 The primary elections occurred on August 8, 1978.
+Milliken was unopposed, while Fitzgerald defeated a four-man field including law professor and perennial candidate Zolton Ferency.